 The University seeks to comply with Executive Order 13607 of April 27, 2012 (Establishing Principles of Excellence for Educational Institutions Serving Service Members, Veterans, Spouses, and Other Family Members) by ensuring that eligible students have the information they need to make informed decisions concerning their federal military and veteran’s educational benefits.

-PBA is participating in the Yellow Ribbon program with the Veteran's Administration designed for veterans who are traditional day undergraduate students, seeking their first degree, for the spring semester (Yellow Ribbon is not awarded in the summer).
-The program helps meet the gap in tuition/fee charges for eligible VA students whose costs exceed the $24,476.79 provided by the Post-9/11 GI Bill for 2019-2020.
+PBA participates in the Yellow Ribbon program with the Veteran's Administration designed for veterans who are traditional day undergraduate students, seeking their first degree, for the spring semester (Yellow Ribbon is not awarded in the summer).
+The program helps meet the gap in tuition/fee charges for eligible VA students whose costs exceed the $25,162.14 provided by the Post-9/11 GI Bill for 2020-2021.
 Students with questions should contact the School Certifying Official in the Office of the Registrar at (561) 803-2072.
 Click here to learn more on University services is participating in the Yellow Ribbon program.

 Palm Beach Atlantic University makes voter registration forms available to students and may be obtained from the Student Government Association in the SAIL (Student Activities, Involvement and Leadership) Office.
 Detailed Florida voter information is located at the Florida Secretary of State, Division of Elections website.
 Nonresident students may find voter registration information about their home state through the U.S. Election Assistance Commission.
 PBA will be among many organizations celebrating the annual Constitution Day on September 17, which commemorates the formation and signing of the U.S. Constitution.